rafavilvert/To-Do-App-Reactjs/README.md

 ## 📦 Usage:

-* After clone go in the project directory, open the terminal and run:
+* After clone go into the project directory, open the terminal and run:

 ```
 yarn install